 Bruny Island is a short journey by vehicle and passenger ferry from Kettering, with Kettering being the only access point to the island.
 Kettering is about 40 minutes from Hobart via Kingston on A6 and then the B68.
 You can find a great article on How to get to Bruny Island from Hobart here.

 Beautiful Bruny Island is a popular spot for camping, and there are sites available within the South Bruny National Park at Cloudy Bay and Jetty Beach and just outside the park on the north island at The Neck.
-The island has a campervan and caravan access, while tents are camping trailers are popular
+The island has a campervan and caravan access, while tents and camping trailers are popular

 Cloudy Bay campsites

 There are two separate sites at Cloudy Bay, The Pines and Cloudy Corner.
 The Pines on Cloudy Bay Road is a small site, perfectly located for surfers, fishermen and walkers.
-It is a picturesque area to explore by foot or on water.
+It is a picturesque area to explore on foot or on water.

 At the other end of Cloudy Bay, the Cloudy Corner requires a 3-kilometre beach drive to access the campsite.
 This site is larger and fits more campers.
-If the Pines is full definitely check out Cloudy Corner.
+If the Pines is full check out Cloudy Corner.
 You can launch your boats from the beach here into the waters off Bruny Island.
-There is a pit toilet here and probably 20 individual sites spread out over a large, sheltered area.
+There is a pit toilet here and probably 20 sites spread out over a large, sheltered area.
 All campgrounds are carry in carry out so make sure you take your rubbish with you when you leave.

 Buy your tent today for your camping trip to Bruny.